-Big Bang cosmology has given us an abiotic, deterministic model for the evolution of the Universe in which, as the Universe expanded and cooled from arbitrarily high temperature, an increasingly complex series of structures emerged including life and biospheres at least on terrestrial planets around Sun-like stars (see Lineweaver and Schwartzman in press).
+Big Bang cosmology has given us an abiotic, deterministic model for the evolution of the Universe in which, as the Universe expanded and cooled from arbitrarily high temperature, an increasingly complex series of structures emerged including life and biospheres at least on terrestrial planets around Sun-like stars (see Lineweaver and Schwartzman, in press; Chaisson, this volume; Lineweaver, this volume).
 A deterministic origin of life is now a virtual astrobiological paradigm, whether the preferred scenario invokes the primordial broth, hydrothermal regime or some variation with or without a significant extraterrestrial organic supply.